MeLLM @ ACL 2026

 In addition to papers submitted directly to the workshop, which will be reviewed by our Programme Committee, we also accept papers reviewed through ACL Rolling Review and committed to the workshop.
 Please check the relevant dates for submission.

 While we do not set separate submission tracks for full and short papers, the assessment of each submission will be based on whether the paper length is commensurate with its contribution.
 For example, a 4-page paper would be accepted if its scientific contribution is worth 4 pages.
 However, a 8-page paper would be considered weak if it only contains the substance of a 4-page paper.
 For all accepted papers, we will set Best Paper Award(s), which will be given based on nomination by the reviewers.
 Accepted papers will be presented as posters with the possibility of oral presentations, and will be included in the workshop proceedings.
+We also offer a non-archival track to support dual submissions with other venues.
+Accepted non-archival papers may present at the workshop and appear on the website, but will not be included in official proceedings.

 Keynote Speakers